Dutch–Mataram conflicts: Third Javanese War of Succession (1749–1757)

 After the Chinese–Javanese rebellion, Mataram suffered major financial loss as well as the loss of territory including Demak and Semarang.
 The war of succession continued when Gustaaf Willem baron van Imhoff's or treatment towards Prince Mangkubumi (Note: (Hamengkubuwana I)) became bolder.
 This made the prince rebel against the Dutch.
 This movement was also supported by Prince Sambernyawa, (Note: (Mangkunegara I)) his cousin and a soldier.

 After the appointment of Raden Mas Suryadi as Pakubuwana III, a split in the royal court caused a war for the throne to take place.
 Military campaigns were launched in Surakarta and Demak as a result.
 This caused serious divisions in Mataram and ended with the Treaty of Giyanti, which separated the Mataram region.

 Battle of Surakarta (1750)

 Mangkubumi attacked Surakarta and the VOC again in 1750, managing to capture several posts, causing many casualties on the VOC side.

 Battle of Grobogan (1750)

 In 1750, Mangkubumi's troops attacked Grobogan.
-This time, the VOC suffered a humilitating loss.
+This time, the VOC suffered a humiliating loss.